Investing in the student experience

-LJMU’s Copperas Hill development will draw thousands of students into the area, creating huge demand for services and activities, and boosting confidence in the city centre as a whole.
+By drawing thousands of students into the area, it will create a huge demand for services and activities, further boosting confidence in the city centre as a whole.

 The investment will also address current problems such as poor pedestrian access, poorly managed public realm and urban dereliction that blight this corner of the city.
 Plus it will vastly improve a key gateway into the city and deliver new public spaces and facilities for the whole city to enjoy.

 Protecting Liverpool’s heritage